Small. Fast. Reliable.

 - SQLITE_CONFIG_MULTITHREAD

 - There are no arguments to this option.
-This option disables
+This option sets the

 The application is responsible for serializing access to